GovS 013 component 10: Undertake detection activity

 Organisation does not meet the requirement

-There is no evidence that the organisation uses relevant information and intelligence to identify anomalies that may be indicative of fraud, bribery and corruption.
+There is limited evidence that the organisation carries out LPEs to address locally and nationally identified high fraud risks, or to identify anomalies that may be indicative of fraud, bribery and corruption.

 Guidance, supporting documentation and evidence